iamsomraj/Learning-Typescript/README.md

 10. In TS, we have to create functions that takes arguements with typed interfaces.
 In this way, objects will have to implement the interface in order to get executed by the function.

+11. Class:

+- By default, fields and methods have public modifiers.
+- Three modifiers: public, protected, private
+- We can not restrict the access in the child class.
+If we want, then we have to do it from the parent class itself.
+- By using private, we make sure that other developers cannot invoke those methods.

 ## Content

 1. Fetchjson - Used TS for fetching data from a fake API ( you know which one ) :P